kubernetes-sigs/metrics-server/README.md

 behavior:

-- `--metric-resolution=<duration>`: the interval at which metrics will be scraped from Kubelets (defaults to 60s).
+- `--metric-resolution=<duration>`: the interval at which metrics will be scraped from Kubelet (defaults to 60s).

 - `--kubelet-insecure-tls`: skip verifying Kubelet CA certificates.
 Not recommended for production usage, but can be useful in test clusters